bakera33/wra410/README.md

 7. Since nothing on the schedule page was really separated, I included a border around each box for the grid, which separates rows horizontally and vertically.
 I kept the colors of the origional columns because I just found the color scheme attractive but I altered the width of each column to get a more asthetically pleasing feel that makes the schedule look organized.
 Adding a border radius for each box gives it a look that I found sort of cool and helped separate the content even more, which was a main issue with the original.
 Finally, I moved the WRA 410 Schedule title over to the left which gave the schedule a professional look, and reduced the font size of the original that was too much 'in your face'.

+8. For a feature that wasn't included in the original site, I added a hover effect for most of the links on the site, that make the font bold to increase awareness that you are hovering over a link.

 ## Grading Criteria